 – You can’t use external style sheets, though you can use inline CSS (e.g., <td style=bgcolor=”white” align=”center”>) as well as embedded CSS in the head.
 For more details about exactly what you can and should use in Gmail, see this page.
 Note: Gmail changed their support for CSS in 2016, so older posts online may claim they don’t support things they actually do.
 The post I linked to is up to date with that change.

-– Some HTML tags may not be supported.
-This list (which may not be perfectly current) shows HTML tags that are supported and some that are not.
+- Some HTML tags may not be supported.
+This list shows HTML tags that are supported and some that are not.
+Sorry, no BLINK tag.

 – Gmail does not support web fonts.
 So, either use the standard fonts they provide or, if you want another font for something like a logo, make an image of that text.
 Then, in the HTML, link to that image hosted online, which is what I have done for the “Binkman’s Books” logo in my sample email below.